18F/development-guide/_pages/code-review.md

   them. ("What do you think about such-and-such here?")
 - Sign off on the pull request with a :thumbsup: or "Ready to merge" comment.
 - Wait to merge the branch until it has passed Continuous Integration testing.
+- Consider using a syntax like [Conventional Comments](https://conventionalcomments.org/) in order to clarify whether a comment is blocking or non-blocking for merging the PR.

 ### Who merges